mstnorris/laravel-calendar/readme.md

 ## Laravel Calendar

-alendar.
+Calendar.
 What you're up to, when, and where.